Careers

 The Friends of Laurel Hill is a 501(c)(3) non-profit organization dedicated to preserving, protecting and promoting the visual and historic character of both cemeteries through progressive interpretation, education and fundraising.

-Administrative and Visitor Services Coordinator
+Weekend Visitor Services Coordinator

 Essential Functions: